AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 Style and Design

-We have a whole range of tiles on offer, so look out for great designs that are set to be popular in 2020.
-The four style and design categories to consider are colour, texture, decor, and natural aesthetics.
+We have a whole range of tiles on offer, so look out for designs that are set to be popular as part of tile trends 2026.
+The four style and design categories to consider are colour, texture, decorative features, and natural aesthetics all shaping today’s trending tiles design direction.

 1) Colour

-You want to match your tiles to the colour of your bathroom, whether that is the current colour or a new shade that you’re planning on painting.
+You want to match your tiles to the colour of your bathroom, whether that is the current shade or a new palette you’re planning.
+Warmer neutrals such as beige, limestone, soft greys, and earthy tones are strongly influencing tile trends 2026.

 2) Texture